 But B2B sites typically need to take things further with complementary technology that ensures accurate and updated product information, and that lets buyers share product information and images with their coworkers and superiors before completing a purchase, Alvarez and other experts say.
 In some cases, a buyer may also want the ability to "punch out" product content from a seller's web site to his own procurement systems, enabling the buyer to automatically generate purchase orders and update his accounting applications.

 A crucial piece of the puzzle is a product information management system, commonly called PIM, that ensures the images, descriptions and pricing associated with each product are current and accurate.
 It does that by integrating with a company's back-end business software, including inventory and order management systems, to keep web content current with the latest product data and inventory availability.
 A product information management system can operate as a separate application integrated with a CMS, or operate as a built-in part of the CMS itself.

-Although PIM systems also are important in retail e-commerce—particularly for large merchants with extensive and quickly changing inventories that must be constantly updated—they're even more important in B2B e-commerce, where a seller might have hundreds or thousands of contact customers who log in to see products and pricing tailored to their contract terms.
+Although PIM systems also are important in retail e-commerce—particularly for large merchants with extensive and quickly changing inventories that must be constantly updated—they're even more important in B2B e-commerce, where a seller might have hundreds or thousands of contract customers who log in to see products and pricing tailored to their contract terms.

 "Product information management stands out for B2B, where sellers often need to support personalized online product catalogs for their customers," Alvarez says.